 Infant Flow SiPAP

-The Infant Flow SiPAP by Vyaire Medical is low in our ranking, not because it is a poor machine, but because has a very specific patient in mind.
+The Infant Flow SiPAP by Vyaire Medical is low in our ranking, not because it is a poor machine, but because it’s designed for a very specific patient.
 If the Lotus is the most generic CPAP, the Infant Flow is the most specialized.
-As the name would suggest, this CPAP is for newborns and infants — or neonates, as they are called in the industry.

-The Infant Flow SiPAP, however, deserves a mention.
-Though it is a small market, the Infant Flow SiPAP corners it, and has done so for two decades.
+As the name suggests, this CPAP is for newborns and infants—or neonates, as they are called in health technology terms.
+Though this is a small market, the Infant Flow SiPAP corners it, and has done so for two decades.
 It offers respiratory support at a level of pressure too low for most CPAPs to achieve, relieving infants from the effort of breathing.
 And it is 100% compliant with the U.S. National Patient Safety Goal for alarm safety.